SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 MSHA Part 46 training educates workers on a wide range of topics that aim to protect their safety and long-term health.
 Raising awareness of common mining hazards is an effective way to prevent avoidable injuries, deaths and chronic illnesses.

-Topics covered in our Part 46 online courses include:
+Topics covered in our 8-hour New Miner Training and Annual Refresher courses include:

 • Introduction to MSHA